Dawid-Zelezniak/vehicle-rental/README.md

 - 24 hours before the rental, the client receives a notification (email and SMS) about the upcoming rental.
 - The client can cancel the rental, and their payment will be refunded.
 - At the start of the rental, the user's reservation turns into a rental.
-- After returning the vehicle, if any irregularities are noticed, additional fees can be charged, which will be deducted from the deposit.

 ## Current Functionality

 - User registration and login using JWT.
-- Retrieving active vehicles in a given time frame.
+- Retrieving available vehicles in a given time frame.
-- CRUD operations on vehicles and users.
+- CRUD operations on vehicles,reservations,rents and users.
 - Access restriction to specific parts of the application based on user roles.
 - Searching vehicles by criteria such as brand, model, year of production, etc.
+- Integration tests checking the correct operation of the application.